-In vehicles fitted with engine oil level monitoring, the engine oil level is checked automatically, Vehicle messages ▷ 81.
-However, check the engine oil level manually on a regular basis to prevent damage to the engine.
+Check the engine oil level manually on a regular basis to prevent damage to the engine.
 Ensure that the correct specification of oil is used.
-Recommended fluids and lubricants ⇔ 175.

 Check with the vehicle on a level surface.
 The engine must be at operating temperature and switched off for at least 5 minutes.